Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Numerical Simulations

-In this task, the controller is required to swing up the pendulum and stabilize it at the upright equilibrium, given any arbitrary initial state.
-We focus on examining how the training data and the structure of the DNN lifting function $\boldsymbol{g}$ in the DKO dynamics in \eqref{eq_approx_dko}, including the number of neurons and the lifted state dimension, affect the performance of the proposed MPPI-DK controller.
-The dynamics of the inverted pendulum are given by where $g=10m/s^2$, $m=1kg$, and $l=1m$ represent the gravity acceleration, the mass of the pendulum, and the length of the pendulum, respectively, and $\Delta t = 0.05s$ denotes the discretization step.
-Here, the system state is defined as $\boldsymbol{x}(t) = [\theta(t), \dot{\theta}(t)]'$ with the lower bound and upper bound of $[-\pi,-8]'$ and $[\pi,8]'$, respectively, and $u(t)$ denotes the continuous scalar torque input, constrained between $-2$ and $2$.
-The state dependent cost function is defined as For each episode, the initial state $\boldsymbol{x}(0)$ is uniformly sampled from the interval between $[-\pi,-1]'$ and $[\pi,1]'$, and the episode is terminated when $t>200$.
+In this task, the controller needs to swing up the pendulum from an arbitrary initial state and stabilize it at the upright equilibrium.
+We examine how the training data and the architecture of the DNN lifting function $\boldsymbol{g}$ in \eqref{eq_approx_dko}, including the number of neurons and lifted state dimension, affect MPPI-DK performance.
+The pendulum dynamics are given by where $g=10\mathrm{m/s^2}$, $m=1\mathrm{kg}$, and $l=1\mathrm{m}$ represent the gravitational acceleration, the mass of the pendulum, and the length of the pendulum, respectively, and $\Delta t = 0.05\mathrm{s}$ denotes the discretization step.
+Here, the system state is defined as $\boldsymbol{x}(t) = [\psi(t), \dot{\psi}(t)]'$ with the lower bound and upper bound of $[-\pi,-8]'$ and $[\pi,8]'$, respectively, and $u(t)$ denotes the continuous scalar torque input, constrained between $-2$ and $2$.
+The state-dependent cost function is defined as For each episode, the initial state $\boldsymbol{x}(0)$ is uniformly sampled from the interval between $[-\pi,-1]'$ and $[\pi,1]'$, and the episode is terminated when $t>200$.

 \textbf{Setup.} (1) \textit{Training data}: To evaluate the effect of training data on the performance of the proposed MPPI-DK controller, we construct two training datasets.
 The first dataset is generated by applying control inputs uniformly sampled from the interval $[-2, 2]$.
-The second dataset augments the first by incorporating expert demonstrations obtained from an MPC controller capable of completing the pendulum balancing task, with an expert-to-non-expert data ratio of $1:1$.
+The second dataset augments the first by incorporating expert demonstrations obtained from an MPC controller capable of completing the pendulum swing-up task, with an expert-to-non-expert data ratio of $1:1$.
 (2) \textit{Lifting functions}: We further investigate the control performance of MPPI-DK under different architectures of the lifting function $\boldsymbol{g}$.
-The evaluated network structure, including the hidden layer sizes and the lifted state dimension (i.e., the output dimension of the DNN), is summarized in Table \ref{DNN-table}.
+The evaluated network structures, including the hidden layer sizes and the lifted state dimension (i.e., the output dimension of the DNN), are summarized in Table \ref{DNN-table}.

 To ensure a fair comparison, we evaluate the state-dependent costs of trajectories initialized from a challenging state $\mathbf{x}_0=[\pi, 0.1]'$ (downward) and converging to the target state $[0,0]'$.
 The results are compared across different training datasets and lifting function architectures, as well as against classic MPPI using \eqref{eq_pen_dyn} as a benchmark.
 Both methods use identical parameters: $T = 20$, $N = 2000$, $\Sigma = 1.0$, $\lambda = 0.1$.
 Although this specific initial condition is chosen for evaluation, the proposed method is applicable to arbitrary initial states.
 The experiment is repeated over $5$ independent trials to mitigate the effects of randomness in DNN training.